Demi-la/ramp-fe-challenge-solved/README.md

 2. Click on the **Filter by employee** select to open the options dropdown
 3. Scroll down the page

-**Expected:** Options dropdown moves with its parent input as you scroll the page
+**Expected:** Options dropdown moves with its parent input as you scroll the pagetgit remote remove origin

 **Actual:** Options dropdown stays in the same position as you scroll the page, losing the reference to the select input